 Whatever the cause, many solicitors specialising in divorce report a surge in demand for their services over the Christmas period.
 If you fear that you could be among this number, there are several matters to consider, particularly if you have dependent children.

-As leading men’s divorce lawyers, Cordell & Cordell is keen to offer advice around divorce, separation and children to help you through the seasonal period.
+As leading men’s divorce lawyers, Cordell & Cordell is keen to offer advice around getting a divorce with kids and separation to help you through the seasonal period.

 It is natural for both parents to be concerned about where their children will live after a separation or divorce and how much contact each parent will have with them.
 Historically, it was assumed that children would remain with their mothers, while the father had contact rights.